2.1 Understand the social environment of road transport and the rules governing it

 …then the driving and duty limits maybe exceeded provided that the driver does not spend time on duty (other than to deal with the emergency) longer than necessary.
 This fact must be recorded on the record sheet.

-Drivers subject to British domestic record keeping must record their work in an approved form of Record Book.
+Drivers subject to GB or NI domestic record keeping must record their work in an approved form of Record Book, or alternatively with an approved tachograph (where fitted).
 This record book must contain numbered pages upon which a driver may make daily entries on a weekly sheet with a duplicate copy of that record being made as a result of the original entry.
 These copies must be returned to the employer within 7 days of completion.
 The employer should check the entries made in these books within 7 days of receipt.

 Driver responsibilities (domestic record book)